nodeloophole/nodeloophole.github.io/content.md

 ## Fix bugs immediately

 * Building on top of bugs, causes more bugs
-* Fix bugs before you have an infestation
+* "We'll fix it in QA/UAT" is a dangerous phrase

 note:
 I recommend fixing bugs immediately.
 Other work currently being built may incorporate the bug and break when the bug is fixed.

-"We'll fix it in QA/UAT" is a dangerous phrase.

 ---
 <!-- .slide: data-background="#000" data-background-image="img/dark-bg.jpg" data-background-size="100% 100%"-->